 You altogether forgot about the physician’s appointment scheduled for last Thursday, misplaced your reading glasses for the umpteenth time, and can’t remember the name of your new neighbor for the life of you.
-Are senior moments normal?
+Are senior moments and problems with memory normal?
 Or could it be the beginning of Alzheimer’s disease or another form of dementia?

 The fear of developing Alzheimer’s is not uncommon; and growing, as dementia has garnered increased attention, resulting in anxieties about our own possible decrease in independence and functionality, as well as memory challenges.
 Furthermore, it brings up questions about future care and living arrangements, if the time should come that assistance is necessary to remain safe and to take care of daily needs.